Written on July 23, 2014 at 5:17 pm , by Family Circle

 Julie D. Andrews is a writer living in New York City.
 Her new book, Real Is the New Natural, dismantles the negative, destructive messaging about body image and beauty bombarding us daily under the guise of health.
 Moms are calling it an excellent vehicle for propelling discussions about tough topics with their daughters.

-One Response to “Putting Fit Fun Back in the Family Vacation”
+2 Responses to “Putting Fit Fun Back in the Family Vacation”